 A1 Making academic regulations

 A2 Making assessment rules

 a) The Senate sets the rules governing assessment for any module, certificate, diploma, degree, or other qualification of the Open University.
-These are set out in the Code of Practice for Student Assessment and in the assessment handbooks and specific regulations governing individual qualifications.
+These are set out in the Assessment Policies and specific regulations governing individual qualifications.